 Come and play bowls on the green used by a defeated king.
 Carisbrooke Castle is where King Charles I was imprisoned following the English Civil War.
 Can you find the rooms from which he attempted to escape?

 Revel in history as you explore this well-preserved castle and grounds.
 Carisbrooke has survived more than 800 years of service, resisting a French siege and seeing off the Spanish Armada.

 Children will love dressing up as Norman soldiers or Civil War troopers in the gatehouse.

 Meet the castle’s resident donkeys who have been drawing up water in the well-house for hundreds of years.

-Come and watch their daily demonstrations working the 16th-century tread wheel to raise the water (49 metres or 161 feet) from the bottom of the castle well.
+Come and watch their daily demonstrations working the 16th-century tread wheel where water was raised (49 metres or 161 feet) from the bottom of the castle well.

 You can hear more about their story in a film hosted by Jupiter the cartoon donkey, voiced by locally raised comedian Phil Jupitus.